Six Helpful Tips for On-Line Safety

 "Phishing" thieves have for years been able to emulate legitimate companies, using their logos, layout, color schemes, type styles and even phraseology, to bluff you into clicking that link or revealing information.
 Instead, delete the e-mail and proactively access your account with that company directly from your browser.
 If the notification was legitimate, the real company will then ask you the same question.
 ERR ON THE SIDE OF CAUTION!

 No protective software can protect you from being scammed via social media or by a simple old-fashioned "con man."
 If you receive an e-mail from your nephew John, saying he is stuck in a far-away city and begging you for money, CALL John and double-check that he really is stuck.
 This venerable scam (originally called the "Spanish Prisoner Con") started with telegrams, then went to telephones, and now uses e-mail.
-Don't fall for it, or any of its similar versions!
+Don't fall for it, or any of its similar versions, some of which are called "Spear Phishing"!

 And never, EVER give ANYONE your bank account, passwords, telephone numbers, address, SSN or any personal information on the internet (or the phone!) unless you are absolutely certain the request is valid.
 Again — err on the side of caution!